Skip to main content

 Leading with Integrity and Professionalism

-Advancement leaders represent the reputation of their institutions and are called upon to set a tone and model behavior that holds everyone at the institution to the highest standards.
-In these sessions, Faculty will explore what integrity and professionalism mean to them from personal accountability, ethical conduct and building and maintaining trust.
-Together, we can prepare to lead so others will follow.
+Advancement leaders represent the reputation of their institutions and are called upon to set a tone and model behavior that centers an authentic and comprehensive commitment to people – students, donors, employees, communities – as foundational to our definition of leadership.
+In these sessions, extraordinary industry, higher education and non-profit leaders will explore the ‘moral compass’ of integrity and professionalism, including empathy, personal accountability, ethical conduct and building and sustaining inclusive and equitable communities.

 10:30–11:15 AM